AliOsm/alifadel.me/content/publication/justers-at-semeval-2020-task-4:-evaluating-transformer-models-against-commonsense-validation-and-explanation/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Workshop on NLP Solutions for Under Resourced Languages"
+publication: "Fourteenth Workshop on Semantic Evaluation"
-publication_short: "NSURL"
+publication_short: "SemEval"

-abstract: "In this paper, we describe our team's effort on the semantic text question similarity task of NSURL 2019.
-Our top performing system utilizes several innovative data augmentation techniques to enlarge the training data.
-Then, it takes ELMo pre-trained contextual embeddings of the data and feeds them into an ON-LSTM network with self-attention.
-This results in sequence representation vectors that are used to predict the relation between the question pairs.
-The model is ranked in the 1st place with 96.499 F1-score (same as the second place F1-score) and the 2nd place with 94.848 F1-score (differs by 1.076 F1-score from the first place) on the public and private leaderboards, respectively."
+abstract: "In this paper, we describe our team’s (JUSTers) effort in the Commonsense Validation and Explanation (ComVE) task, which is part of SemEval2020.
+We evaluate five pre-trained Transformer-based language models with various sizes against the three proposed subtasks.
+For the first two subtasks, the best accuracy levels achieved by our models are 92.90% and 92.30%, respectively, placing our team in the 12th and 9th places, respectively.
+As for the last subtask, our models reach 16.10 BLEU score and 1.94 human evaluation score placing our team in the 5th and 3rd places according to these two metrics, respectively.
+The latter is only 0.16 away from the 1st place human evaluation score."

 # Summary.
 An optional shortened abstract.
 summary: ""

-tags: [Arabic NLP, Semantic Text Similarity, Deep Learning, Neural Networks]
+tags: [NLP, Commonsense, Deep Learning, Neural Networks]
 categories: [NLP]
 featured: false